mspncp/gosu-wiki/Welcome-to-the-Gosu-Wiki.md

 # Installation, Tutorial

-Depending on your operating system and programming language, please refer to the appropriate pages from the side bar.
+Depending on your operating system and programming language, please refer to the appropriate pages in the sidebar.

 # Translations of the Ruby Tutorial